Adventures & experiences in contemporary technology

 Again, refreshing the desktop as described for the Alternate Status Menu added the new menu to the (top) panel.
 Not having an application dock on screen all the time was the next irritation that was obliterated and it helps to get around the lack of a workspace switcher for now too.
 The GNOME Shell approach to virtual desktops is to have a dynamic number of workspaces with there always being one more than what you are using.
-It’s an interesting way of working that doesn’t perturb more pragmatic users like me but there are those accustomed to tying applications to particular workspaces aren’t so impressed by the change.
+It’s an interesting way of working that doesn’t perturb more pragmatic users like me, but there are those accustomed to tying applications to particular workspaces aren’t so impressed by the change.
 The other change to workspace handling is that keyboard shortcuts have changed to CTRL-ALT-[Up Arrow] and CTRL-ALT-[Down Arrow] from CTRL-ALT-[Left Arrow] and CTRL-ALT-[Right Arrow].

 To add that application dock, I issued the command below and refreshed the desktop to get it showing.
 Though it stops application windows becoming fully maximised on the screen, that’s not a problem with my widescreen monitor.
-In fact, it even helps to switch between workspaces using the keyboard because that doesn’t seem to be working when you have fully maximised windows.
+In fact, it even helps to switch between workspaces using the keyboard because that doesn’t seem to work when you have fully maximised windows.

 yum install gnome-shell-extensions-dock

-After adding the application dock, I stopped adding extensions though there are more available such as Alternate Tab Behaviour (restores the ALT-TAB behaviour of GNOME 2), Auto Move Windows, Drive Menu, Native Window Placement, Theme Selector and Window Navigator.
+After adding the application dock, I stopped adding extensions though there are more available, such as Alternate Tab Behaviour (restores the ALT-TAB behaviour of GNOME 2), Auto-Move Windows, Drive Menu, Native Window Placement, Theme Selector and Window Navigator.
 Here are the YUM commands for each of these in turn:

 yum install gnome-shell-extensions-alternate-tab